-- 1. Restrictions from participating in co-curricular activities (including intercollegiate athletics): - 2.
+- 1. Restrictions from participating in or sponsoring social, intramural, or co-curricular activities (including intercollegiate athletics): - 2.
 Restriction of access to campus facilities, including residence halls; - 3.
 Monetary payments for purpose of restitution or to cover the expense of educational sanctions; - 4.
-Required University service; - 5.
+Required University or community service; - 5.
 Removal from or reassignment of University housing; - 6.
-Required attendance at educational/assessment programs; - 7.
-Loss of University privileges including, but not limited to, parking and computing/email resources; - 8.
-Restriction of access to university-controlled space or resources; - 9.
-Planning of and/or attendance at educational programming; - 10.
-Prohibition of participation in or sponsorship of social, intramural, or other activities or events; - 11.
-Attendance at a conduct follow-up meeting(s); - 12.
-Participation in community service activities.
+Loss of University privileges including, but not limited to, parking and computing/email resources; - 7.
+Restriction of access to university-controlled space or resources; - 8.
+Require planning of and/or attendance at educational programming;

+- 9. Attendance at a conduct follow-up meeting(s); - 10.
+Participation in required assessments.

-Sanctions for Alcohol Violations Sanctioning Guidelines for Alcohol Violations
+Sanctioning Guidelines for Alcohol Violations

-For a first-time violation related to the unauthorized use, possession or distribution of alcoholic beverages, including underage possession or consumption of alcohol, a student will receive:
+For a first-time violation related to the unauthorized use, possession or distribution of alcoholic beverages, including underage possession or consumption of alcohol, a student will typically receive: